ForgeFlow/ras/README.md

 ## General configuration in Ubuntu 16.04 ##

-1. Download the Raspbian Lite image from https://www.raspberrypi.org/downloads/raspbian/ as a ZIP.
+1. Download the Raspbian Lite image from [The Raspberry official site](https://www.raspberrypi.org/downloads/raspbian/) as a ZIP.

-2. Download Etcher (https://etcher.io/) to flash the SD card.
+2. Download [Etcher](https://etcher.io/) to flash the SD card.

 3. Insert the SD card in the PC.